 Modern hardtail geometry

 Big tires can feel sluggish at times

 No chainstay protection

 The recently redesigned Specialized Fuse 27.5 is easily the best affordable trail riding hardtail in this review.
 Specialized recently updated the Fuse's geometry, making it longer, slacker, and more capable than ever.
-This bike is a blast on a huge range of terrain and our testers felt just as comfortable riding mellow trails at lower speeds as they did dropping into steep and rocky descents and letting it rip.
+This bike can handle a wide range of terrain, and our testers felt just as comfortable riding mellow trails at lower speeds as they did dropping into steep and rocky descents and letting it rip.
 Like any hardtail, the Fuse is quite efficient on the climbs, and the meaty 2.8" Specialized tires provide excellent climbing traction.
 Those same tires also help inspire confidence on the descents when pushing hard into corners and braking, especially when compared to the competition.

-While the Fuse's tires are one of its best attributes, they can feel a little sluggish when riding on paved or dirt roads.
-Our long-legged testers also found that the stock 120mm travel dropper seat post was a little too short on our size Large test bike and may be a consideration for riders on the taller end of sizes.
-Besides that, we found little to complain about with this well-rounded hardtail, the price to performance ratio is through the roof.
-If you're looking for a highly capable entry-level hardtail or you're looking to add an affordable hardtail to your quiver, look no further.
+One the best features of the Fuse are the tires.
+However, they can feel somewhat sluggish when riding on paved or dirt roads.
+Our long-legged testers found that the stock 120mm travel dropper seat post was a little too short on our size Large test bike, which taller riders may want to consider.
+Besides that, we found little to complain about with this well-rounded hardtail, and the price-to-performance ratio is off the charts.
+If you're looking for a highly capable entry-level hardtail or want to add an affordable hardtail to your quiver, we've found the model for you.

 Good all-around performance

 Poor tire specification